funql/funql-dotnet/docs/defining-a-schema/parameters/input.md

 ## Execution

-The `input` parameter can be used to e.g., add an item to your data set:
+Use the `input` parameter to supply data to your request handler, for example, to add an item:

 ```csharp
 public sealed record Set(string Name, double Price, DateTime LaunchTime);